 6. What Does the Microfiche Scanning Process Look Like?

 Now that you know your options for microfiche conversion and the general costs, you’ll most likely have questions about what the actual process is like.
-We can’t speak for other scanning services’ microfiche scanning processes but this is what you can expect if you partner with us, we have an 11-step microfiche scanning process.
+We can’t speak for other scanning services’ microfiche scanning processes but if you choose to partner with us, we have an 11-step microfiche scanning process.

 To be able to digitize your microfiche, the first thing we need to do is transfer your records to our scanning facility.
 You can do this through a third-party vendor, ground pickup and delivery with our employees and vehicles, air transportation, or a combination of these methods.